Crafthouse/webStarter/README.md

 Welcome to webStarter :)

-webStarter is a simple website boilerplate.
+webStarter is a PHP website boilerplate.
 An easy way to start a new website project.

 How to use: